raspberrypi/documentation/configuration/config-txt.md

 #### hdmi_blanking

-This allows you to choose whether the HDMI output should be switched off when DPMS is triggered, this is to mimic behaviour of other computers, after a specific amount of time the display not only blanks, but will also go into Low-Power/Standby Mode due to "No Signal"
+This allows you to choose whether the HDMI output should be switched off when DPMS is triggered.
+This is to mimic the behaviour of other computers.
+After a specific amount of time the display not only blanks, but will also go into low-power/standby mode due to "No Signal"

 **NOTE:** This feature may cause issues when using applications which don't use the framebuffer, such as omxplayer.